falkr/ttm4175/pages/security-4.md

 ## Using the backdoor with metasploit

-Metasploit has a module that makes it really easy to take advantage of this backdoor.
+Metasploit has a module that makes it easy to take advantage of this backdoor.

 + Use the following command to search for vsftpd: `msf > search vsftpd`